 Fiduciary Fund - The Fiduciary Fund is used to account for assets held by a third party, in an agency capacity on behalf of others.
-The Private Purpose Trust Fund is provided to account for the District's Length of Service Awards Program.
+The Private Purpose Trust Fund was previously provided to account for the District's Length of Service Awards Program.
+Due to the adoption of GASB Statement No. 73 for the year ended December 31, 2016, the District's Length of Service Awards Program is now accounted for in the General Fund (See Note 3).